suncoast-devs/handbook/lessons/full-stack-build-an-app-stars/index.md

 # Stars

-Let's update both the `SingleRestaurantFromList.tsx` and `Restaurants.tsx` to show the correct average review stars for a restaurant.
+Let's update both the `SingleRestaurantFromList.tsx` and `Restaurant.tsx` to show the correct average review stars for a restaurant.

 ## `Restaurant.tsx`